SAP/spartacus-docs/_pages/dev/routes/external-routes-escape-from-spa.md

 ## Advanced cases

-For advanced custom cases (like multiple external routes hosted on multiple domains), you can extend the logic of the method `ExternalRoutesService.getRoutes()`.
+For advanced custom cases, like multiple external routes hosted on multiple domains, you can extend the logic of the method `ExternalRoutesService.getRoutes()` to prepend custom Angular `Routes` with custom `UrlMatcher`s and custom guards.